MuradHasan49/PH-Assignment-6/README.md

 When purchasing a digital tool, standard React arrays often toggle *all* buttons on a screen at once.
 In this project, state is calculated instantly inside the render cycle using the JS `.filter() or find()` method.
 This ensures that only the card you clicked shifts its state and displays the green "Added Successfully" badge.

 ### 🧮 2.
 Safe Array Reductions (No Duplicates)
-Instead of relying on basic loops or standard `.map()` setups to calculate the financial totals of your chosen digital tools, this project leverages safe JS array reduction (`.reduce()`).
+Instead of relying on basic loops or standard `.map()` setups to calculate the financial totals of your chosen digital tools, this project leverages safe JS array reduction (`.find()`).
 This removes rendering bugs and correctly adds up items securely.

 ### ⚡ 3.
 Asynchronous Data Mapping (Streaming)
 The tool-card layouts directly feed off advanced React paradigms, streaming external JSON file information on the fly using native Promises and React's fallback `Suspense` tags.
 This keeps the UI highly scalable and ready for real backend database connections.